 Tickeron ratings are formulated such that a rating of 1 designates the most successful stocks in a given industry, while a rating of 100 points to the least successful stocks for that industry.

-GS's Price Growth Rating (14) in the Investment Banks Or Brokers industry is in the same range as MC (42).
-This means that GS’s stock grew similarly to MC’s over the last 12 months.
+GS's Price Growth Rating (9) in the Investment Banks Or Brokers industry is somewhat better than the same rating for MC (58).
+This means that GS’s stock grew somewhat faster than MC’s over the last 12 months.

 | GS | MC | |